Ced30/GGL-Documentation/API/GGL_instance/parent_GGL_panel.md

 # Class parent_GGL_panel

-Panels display a panel sprite, an icon sprite and a string label.
+A static object which displays a panel, an icon and a text.

 # Relevant Methods